haodeng/springboot-tips/live-load/README.md

 Demo

-    # changes to properties will trigger a reload
+    # changes to properties and recompile will trigger a reload
     spring.devtools.restart.exclude=resources/**

 Change greeting.name to hao deng